 Years of Experience

-When it comes to location, the highest average paycheck (around $120K per year) can be spotted in Fort Lauderdale, Fla.; Arlington, Va. ($98K), Washington, DC ($93K), and Chicago, Ill. (approximately $78K) are the next top-paying cities.
+When it comes to location, the highest average paycheck (around $120K per year) can be spotted in Fort Lauderdale, Fla.; Arlington, Va. ($103K), Washington, DC (about $91K), and Chicago, Ill. ($78K) are the next top-paying cities.
 Approaching the lower end of the pay scale (at $53K) is Alexandria, Va.
-By state, Florida offers the highest pay at $110K annually.
+Across its U.S. offices, the state of Florida pays U.S. Department Of State the most — around $110K annually on average.

 Certifications and Degrees